Downloading and Installing DXLab Applications

 If you installed a DXLab application at some time in the past but haven't been installing its upgrades, you can obtain all subsequent defect repairs and enhancements by upgrading to the latest release, as described above.

-When the DXLab Launcher installs a new DXLab application, it first installs the application's most recent full release; if a later development release is available, the Launcher automatically performs the upgrade.
+When the DXLab Launcher installs a new DXLab application, it first installs the application's most recent full release; if a later incremental release is available, the Launcher automatically performs the upgrade.
+Subsequently, the Launcher can report the availability of new incremental releases and, at your direction, download and install them.

 Documentation

 For step-by-step help with common installation and usage scenarios, see Getting Started with DXLab.
-The table below provides links to feature summaries, online documentation, and printed documentation for each DXLab application:
+The table below provides links to feature summaries, online reference documentation, and printable documentation for each DXLab application:

-Summary Online Documentation Printable English Documentation Printable German Documentation
+Summary Online Reference Documentation Searchable & Printable English Reference Documentation Searchable & Printable German Reference Documentation

 Commander summary Commander help